 These antennas are also sometimes referred to as "yagi antennas" by they are technically called log periodic antennas.

 MIMO Log Periodic vs MIMO Panel

-We also sell a MIMO Panel Antenna Kit for Hotspots/Routers that is very similar to this kit but with slightly lower gain and directivity.
+We also sell a MIMO Panel Antenna Kit for Hotspots/Routers that is very similar to this kit but uses a single MIMO Panel Antenna that makes installation easier, but has less gain.
 We recommend using the MIMO Log Periodic Antennas if you have line-of-sight to your nearest cell towers.
 If you're surrounded by trees, buildings, or hills, the MIMO Panel Antenna Kit will likely perform somewhat better than the configuration on this page.

 Choosing between 2x2 MIMO and 4x4 MIMO

 Installing external MIMO antennas is all about maximizing your data speeds.
 Different routers and hotspots have different configurations for external antenna ports.

 Most hotspots, like the Netgear Nighthawk M1 and Verizon Jetpack 8800L will have two antenna ports, while some of the more advanced routers like the T-Mobile 5G Gateway and the MoFi 5500 often have four ports.

 Our MIMO External Antenna Kits are available in both 2x2 MIMO and 4x4 MIMO configurations, with 2 and 4 antenna elements respectively.

 Which one you should pick depends entirely on the device you have.
 If you've got two antenna ports, then you need the 2x2 MIMO Antenna Kit, while if you're working with four external antenna ports, it's usually best to go with a 4x4 MIMO Antenna kit.

 - 2x Wideband Log Periodic Antenna including pole-mount hardware